AgustaWestland AW109: Operational history

 Various branches of the Italian military have operated variants of the AW109; the Guardia di Finanza has operated its own variant of the AW109 since the 1980s for border patrol and customs duties, by 2010, it was in the process of replacing its original AW109s with a new-generation of AW109s.

 During 1982, the Argentine Army Aviation deployed three A109As to the Falkland Islands during the Falklands War.
 They operated with the helicopter fleet (9 UH-1H, 2 CH-47C and 2 Pumas) in reconnaissance and liaison roles.
 One of the helicopters was destroyed on the ground by a British Harrier attack; the others were captured and sent to Europe aboard HMS Fearless.
 The British Army Air Corps decided to use those helicopters in domestic operations (being flown by 8 Flight AAC to support SAS regiment deployments in the UK), alongside two additional A109 which were purchased later following favorable use of the first two; all were retired in 2009.
-The improved AW109E and SP – GrandNew versions have also been operated by No. 32 Squadron of the Royal Air Force to transport members of the British Royal Family.
+The improved AW109E and SP – GrandNew versions were operated by No. 32 Squadron of the Royal Air Force to transport Government ministers, senior military personnel, and members of the British royal family.

-In 1988, 46 A109s were sold to the Belgian Armed Forces; it was later alleged that Agusta had given the Belgian Socialist Party over 50 million Belgian francs as a bribe to secure the sale.
+In 1988, 46 A109s were sold to the Belgian Armed Forces; it was later alleged that Agusta had given the Flemish Socialist Party over 50 million Belgian francs as a bribe to secure the sale.
 The resulting scandal led to the resignation and later conviction of NATO Secretary General Willy Claes.
 Belgium has operated an A109 aerial display team.
 In early 2013, a pair of Belgian AW109s were deployed to Sévaré, Mali, to perform medical evacuation mission in support of the French-led Operation Serval.
 In June 2013, Belgian newspaper La Libre Belgique alleged that several former Belgian military helicopters had been sold via a private company to South Sudan in violation of a European Union embargo on weapons sales.